-Section 5.
+Section 3.
 Analysis of Issues and Recommended Practices

-- 5.1 Contribution Principle is Generally Accepted Practice The use of the contribution principle in determining dividends is generally accepted practice in the United States. - 5.1.1 Disclosures Concerning Contribution Principle The actuary's report should include a statement that this principle has been followed.
-If it has not been followed, the report should explicitly state any deviations and their rationale. - 5.1.2 Operation over Extended Period, and Required Disclosure In its pure form, the contribution principle applies to each year's divisible surplus.
+- 3.1 Contribution Principle Is Generally Accepted Practice-The use of the contribution principle in determining dividends is generally accepted practice in the United States.
+The following are important considerations for the actuary in working with the contribution principle. - 3.1.1 Disclosures Concerning Contribution Principle-The actuary's report should include a statement that the contribution principle has been followed.
+If it has not been followed, the report should explicitly state any deviations and their rationale.

+Operation over Extended Period, and Required Disclosure-In its pure form, the contribution principle applies to each year's divisible surplus.
 However, the contribution principle can also be related to divisible surplus over an extended period of time when constraints on divisible surplus or the dividend distribution system prevent the application of the principle each year.

-In such event, the procedures which lead to the longer term operation of the contribution principle should be described in the actuary's report.
+In such event, the procedures that lead to the longer-term operation of the contribution principle should be described in the actuary's report.

-5.2 Process of Dividend Determination - The process of dividend determination leads to a formulation which is used to calculate specific dividends.
+3.2 Process of Dividend Determination-The process of dividend determination leads to a formulation that is used to calculate specific dividends.
 This process always requires the use of policy and experience factors.
 However, those factors may or may not appear in the formulation actually used to calculate the dividends.

 Dividend determination is a process subject to practical constraints.
-The application of this Standard may reasonably be limited by the cost of calculation, the size of a particular group of policies, the cost and practical difficulty of making a dividend scale change and other similar conditions and circumstances.
+The application of this standard may reasonably be limited by the cost of calculation, the size of a particular group of policies, the cost and practical difficulty of making a dividend scale change, and other similar conditions and circumstances.

-- 5.2.1 Simplified Procedures and Required Disclosure When it would be impractical to apply this Standard directly to all policies and benefits, the actuary may continue a dividend scale or use approximations or simpler processes and formulations.
-When such actions are taken, their rationale and impact should be disclosed in the actuary's report. - 5.3 Policy Factors The use of actual or approximate policy factors is generally accepted practice.
+- 3.2.1 Simplified Procedures and Required Disclosure-When it would be impractical to apply this standard directly to all policies and benefits, the actuary may continue a dividend scale or use approximations or simpler processes and formulations.
+When such actions are taken, their rationale and impact should be disclosed in the actuary's report. - 3.3 Policy Factors-The use of actual or approximate policy factors is generally accepted actuarial practice.

-In calculating dividends for a particular policy, the policy factors may be the actual factors of that policy or they may be reasonable approximations to the actual factors when practical considerations indicate the need for such approximations.
+In the calculation of dividends for a particular policy, the actuary may decide that the policy factors may be the actual factors of that policy or they may be reasonable approximations to the actual factors when practical considerations indicate the need for such approximations.